xdtdaniel/CSE-3902/Dantong Xue_Sprint0/Game1/Game1/README.txt

 [Camera]
 [Sound]
 [States]
-      1. [Pause Screen] Press [Space] to pause the game, press [Space] to resume.
+      1. Pause Screen Press: [Space] to pause the game, press [Space] to resume.
-      2. [Winning State] Grab the triforce, change the screen color to green, end the game.
+      2. Winning State: Grab the triforce, change the screen color to green, end the game.
-      3. [Game over State] Change the screen color to black, Prompt user to restart a new game by press [M].
+      3. Game over State: Change the screen color to black, Prompt user to restart a new game by press [M].

 [Start Screen]
        Start Screen, press [Enter] to start game.